monalabs/mona-openai/README.md

 print(response.choices[0].text)
 ```
 ## Supported OpenAI APIs
-Currently this client supports only `openai.Completion`.
+Currently this client supports `openai.Completion` and `openai.ChatCompletion`.
 Mona can support processes based on other APIs and also non-OpenAI-based apps.
 If you have a differrent use-case, we'd love to hear about it!
 Please email us at support@monalabs.io.

 ## Usage